defano/wyldcard/README.md

 ### Modifying the HyperTalk language

+HyperTalk Java uses Antrl 4 as its parser generator and utilizes the Antlr *tree visitor* pattern to convert  Antlr's parse tree into a HyperTalk abstract syntax tree (a simple example [can be found on Stack Overflow](http://stackoverflow.com/questions/23092081/antlr4-visitor-pattern-on-simple-arithmetic-example)).
+The HyperTalk grammar is defined in `HyperTalk.g4` and the tree visitor (responsible for producing nodes in the abstract syntax tree) is `HyperTalkTreeVisitor.java`.
+When adding new grammar rules, note that the value to the right of the `#` symbol defines the name of the visitor method associated with that rule.
+(For example, the AST node associated with `'show' part # showCmdStmnt` is created by the visitor method `visitShowCmdStmnt`.)

 Changes made to the HyperTalk grammar file (`HyperTalk.g4`) require the parser to be regenerated.
 The can be accomplished by:

 * Re-running the `gradle generateGrammarSource` target, or
 * If using InteliJ with the Antlr plugin and you wish to automatically regenerate the parser each time you modify the grammar then right-click inside the `.g4` file, choose "Configure ANTLR..."; set the "Output directory where all output is generated" to `hypertalk-java/generated-src/` and check the "generate parse tree visitor" option.

-Once the parser has been regenerated, you're free to make corresponding changes to the `HyperTalkTreeVisitor` class.
+Once the parser has been regenerated, you're free to make corresponding changes to the tree visitor class ( `HyperTalkTreeVisitor`).

 ### Modifying the UI components

-The UI forms were generated using the GUI Designer built into IntelliJ's IDEA (Community Edition).
+The UI forms are generated using the GUI Designer built into IntelliJ's IDEA (Community Edition).
 Do not modify the generated source code by hand, as doing so will render those files incompatible with the GUI Designer tool.

-Be aware that by default IntelliJ "hides" the generated code it creates inside of the `.class` files that it compiles.
-While this technique is quite elegant, it produces source code that is incomplete and which cannot be imported and built with other tools.
+By default, IntelliJ "hides" the generated code it creates inside of the `.class` files that it compiles.
+While this technique is quite elegant, it produces source code that is incomplete and which cannot be successfully built by other tools.

-To correct this, you need to configure IntelliJ to generate its GUI boilerplate code in Java source files, not in the `.class` files:
+To correct this, you need to configure IntelliJ to generate its GUI boilerplate code in Java source:

 1. From IntelliJ IDEA menu, choose "Preferences..."
 2. Navigate to "Editor" -> GUI Designer